suborbital/docs/website/docs/how-to/using-api.md

 }
 ```

-The result includes a function named `foo` (which for this tutorial already exists) and which we will execute using the Execution APIs `run` method.
+The result includes a extension named `foo` (which for this tutorial already exists) and which we will execute using the Execution APIs `run` method.

-The `run` method takes an object with the `environment`, `userId`, `namespace`, `fnName`, and `version`, and returns the result of the executed function.
+The `run` method takes an object with the `environment`, `userId`, `namespace`, `fnName`, and `version`, and returns the result of the executed extension.

 ```typescript
 async function runFunction() {